DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-Each type of hernia is a different operation.
-An umbilical hernia sits at the belly button and is often small and quick to close.
-An inguinal hernia in the groin can be larger and, in an unspayed female, may involve the womb.
-A perineal hernia near the anus is fiddly reconstructive surgery seen more in older, unneutered males.
-A diaphragmatic hernia, where the muscle between chest and abdomen tears, is usually the result of a road accident and is high-risk emergency work.
-The more complex and urgent the repair, the higher the bill, and where a referral specialist is needed the cost climbs again.
-The 2026 Competition and Markets Authority review also found corporate practices around 18.3% dearer than independents.
+Each type of hernia is a genuinely different operation, not a variation on the same one.
+An umbilical hernia sits at the belly button and is often small and quick to close, sometimes tacked on to another procedure.
+An inguinal hernia in the groin can be larger and, in an unspayed female, may involve the womb, which adds risk and time.
+A perineal hernia near the anus is fiddly reconstructive surgery, seen more often in older, unneutered male dogs, and takes real skill to close well.
+A diaphragmatic hernia, where the muscle between chest and abdomen tears, is usually the result of a road accident or a fall, and is high-risk emergency work with a dog that may already be in shock.
+The more complex and urgent the repair, the higher the bill, and where a referral specialist is needed the cost climbs again on top of that.
+Ownership matters too: the Competition and Markets Authority found corporate-owned vet practices charging 18.3% more on average than independents, and vet prices overall rose 63% between 2016 and 2023, so the same hernia repair can carry a noticeably different price tag depending on who owns the practice down the road and where in the country you live.

 How to pay less

-- Find out exactly which type of hernia your dog has, so you can compare like-for-like quotes.
+- Find out exactly which type of hernia your dog has, so you can compare like-for-like quotes rather than a generic "hernia repair" figure.

-- For a simple hernia, ask whether a first-opinion vet can do it rather than a referral hospital.
+- For a simple hernia, ask whether a first-opinion vet can do it rather than being referred straight to a specialist hospital, which usually carries a higher price.

-- Where possible, combine a small planned repair with another procedure such as neutering.
+- Where possible, combine a small planned repair with another procedure such as neutering, since the anaesthetic and theatre time are shared.

-- Act quickly on any sudden change, because a trapped hernia turns a routine repair into an emergency.
+- Act quickly on any sudden swelling, vomiting or pain, because a trapped hernia turns a routine repair into an emergency, and emergency surgery costs more than planned surgery every time.

 Common questions